top of page

 • Those with lowest capacity

-Tashi Namgyal uses the term immediate type for those with a high degree of intuitive perception.
+Tashi Namgyal uses the term "immediate type" for those with a high degree of intuitive perception.
 It is contrasted with "those of lesser intelligence" who require long procedural practice and conceptual explanation.

 The significance of these classifications may be explained by the fact that, as in hypnosis, some students may be more "pre-wired" to go directly into a particular view (= altered state of perception) than others.
 Students may be less conceptually constrained.
 Or certain areas of the brain may make them more or less receptive.